 I will be focusing on the A* Algorithm.
 A* is the most popular choice for pathfinding, because it’s fairly flexible and can be used in a wide range of contexts.

-A* is like other graph-searching algorithms in that it can potentially search a huge area of the map.
-It’s like Dijkstra’s algorithm in that it can be used to find a shortest path.
-It’s like Greedy Best-First-Search in that it can use a heuristic to guide itself.
-In the simple case, it is as fast as Best-First-Search:
+A* is like Dijkstra’s Algorithm in that it can be used to find a shortest path.
+A* is like Greedy Best-First-Search in that it can use a heuristic to guide itself.
+In the simple case, it is as fast as Greedy Best-First-Search:

-The secret to its success is that it combines the pieces of information that Dijkstra’s algorithm uses (favoring vertices that are close to the starting point) and information that Best-First-Search uses (favoring vertices that are close to the goal).
+The secret to its success is that it combines the pieces of information that Dijkstra’s Algorithm uses (favoring vertices that are close to the starting point) and information that Greedy Best-First-Search uses (favoring vertices that are close to the goal).
 In the standard terminology used when talking about A*,

 g(n) represents the exact cost of the path from the starting point to any vertex